-Susquehannock claims first District 3 title in final seconds
+Susquehannock wins first District 3 title in final seconds

 Sophomore sinks two, team celebrates District 3 Class 5A championship.
 (Teddy Feinberg/GameTimePA.com)